+156 showed pathogenic effects: liver flukes (Brachycladium goliath) and kidney worms

+157 (Crassicauda boopis).

-Rice also noted that sei whales were more heavily infested with helminth parasites, than were fin and blue whales taken at the California whaling stations.
-Two of these helminthes are obviously pathogenic: the liver fluke Brachycladium goliath (long known as Lecithodesmus goliath) and the kidney worm Crassicauda boopis.
-Most sei whales killed off California carried a heavy load of stomach worms (Anisakis simplex), but they had no obvious pathogenic effects except for one individual, a 14.9 m pregnant female (age 17 based on counts of growth layer groups) killed on 14 September 1961.
-Hundreds of nematodes had invaded the bulk of her liver, the parenchyma of which was very soft and pale and probably necrotic.
-Her liver was also infested with trematodes.
-We assume that such a massive infestation of nematodes would have eventually led to her death.
-None of the others species of helminthes observed in other whales at the California whaling stations had any obvious pathogenic effects.
+158 Most sei whales killed off California carried a heavy load of stomach nematodes (Anisakis 159 simplex), but they had no obvious pathogenic effects except for one individual, a 14.9 m 160 pregnant female (age 17 based on counts of growth layer groups) killed on 14 September 1961.
+161 Hundreds of nematodes had invaded the bulk of her liver, the parenchyma of which was very 162 soft and pale, and probably necrotic.
+Her liver was also infested with liver flukes.
+We assume 163 that such a massive infestation of nematodes would have eventually led to her death.
+None of 164 the others species of helminths observed in other whales at the California whaling stations had 165 any obvious pathogenic effects.

-Sei whales are also noted for often having extensive scarring on the skin, apparently caused by ectoparasites.
-Andrews (1916) had noted "All the specimens brought to the stations in Japan were thickly covered with scars" which he attributed to "the action of parasitic cirripeds, probably Coronula, and the Copepod Penella [sic] Antarctica Quidor, but very few of the parasites remained attached to their hosts.
-Collett (1886) discusses at length the peculiar scars left by the Penella [sic],-but did not suspect they were due to parasites".

-However, Pennella is not common on sei whales, and the barnacles of the genus Coronula are host-specific epizoites of the humpback whale with only rare adventitious occurrences on other cetaceans

-We believe that at least some of the scars described by Andrews (1916) and shown in the photograph on plate XXXV of that publication were caused by bites of cookiecutter sharks (Isistius brasiliensis) (Jones 1971; Walker and Hanson 1999).

-On the California whaling stations, the only fresh bites observed on sei whales (by Rice) were caused by Pacific lampreys (Entosphenus tridentate) (Pike 1951).

-The only predator known to take sei whales is the killer whale (Orcinus orca), but such attacks have rarely been observed (Mizroch and Rice 2006).

-MATERIALS AND METHODS

-We first describe available data for North Pacific sei whales (whaling data, marking data, sightings data and acoustics data), and then describe methods for analyzing these records.
+166 Sei whales are also noted for often having extensive scarring on the skin, apparently caused by 167 ectoparasites.
+Andrews (1916) had noted "All the specimens brought to the stations in Japan 168 were thickly covered with scars" which he attributed to "the action of parasitic cirripeds, 169 probably Coronula, and the Copepod Penella [sic] Antarctica Quidor, but very few of the 170 parasites remained attached to their hosts.
+Collett (1886) discusses at length the peculiar scars 171 left by the Penella [sic],-but did not suspect they were due to parasites".
+172 However, Pennella is not common on sei whales, and the barnacles of the genus Coronula are 173 host-specific epizoites of the humpback whale with only rare adventitious occurrences on other 174 cetaceans (Scarff 1986).
+175 We believe that at least some of the scars described by Andrews (1916) and shown in the 176 photograph on plate XXXV of that publication were caused by bites of cookiecutter sharks 177 (Isistius brasiliensis) (Jones 1971; Walker and Hanson 1999).
+178 On the California whaling stations, the only fresh bites observed on sei whales (by Rice) were 179 caused by Pacific lampreys (Entosphenus tridentate) (Pike 1951).
+180 The only predator known to take sei whales is the killer whale (Orcinus orca), but such attacks 181 have rarely been observed (Mizroch and Rice 2006).
+182 MATERIALS AND METHODS 183 We first describe available data for North Pacific sei whales (whaling, marking, sightings and 184 acoustics data), and then describe methods for analyzing these records.

-Data sources
+185 Data sources

-Whaling data
+186 Whaling data